jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Solar-noon error

-12:00 _civil time_ is the average atomic time at which the sun passes a particular government-specified meridian.
+I presume that your watch is set to _civil time_.
+12:00 civil time is the average _atomic time_ at which the sun passes a particular government-specified meridian.
 A useful reference, but it rarely coincides with the actual solar noon of _your_ location.
 Due to irregular time-zone borders and daylight saving time, civil time can easily be off by two hours, sometimes more.

-One way to identify solar noon is to observe the shadow of a vertical pole over time.
-At solar noon, the pole's shadow will be at its shortest of the day.
-The atomic time at which this occurs will vary a bit over the seasons due to Earth's elliptic orbit, so you may just want to remember what time it comes on Christmas Eve<sup>i</sup>.
-That's _mean solar noon_, and it'll get you within 16 minutes, or 4°.
+The time on your watch that corresponds with solar noon will also vary a bit over the seasons due to Earth's elliptic orbit, so you may just want to remember what time it comes on Christmas Eve<sup>i</sup>.
+That's _mean solar noon_.
+It'll get you within 16 minutes, or 4°.

 <sup>i</sup> _Mean solar noon_ also coincides with _solar noon_ on April 15,
 June 15, and September 1.